tier4/osqp_vendor/README.md

 # osqp_vendor
-CMake wrapper downloading and building osqp
+CMake wrapper downloading and building osqp and osqp-eigen